millipedes/Erdos-Renyi-Visualization/README.md

 ```
 This will make a shell session for which the FreeType library is installed.

+Also I just tested this on Ubuntu (22.04) and you may need to change all
+instances of `CC` to `UBCC` in the Makefile.

 Additionally you will need a font file in `.ttf` format.
 For my examples I used
 [FiraCode-Bold font](https://github.com/tonsky/FiraCode/releases).
 In order for
 my program to work with the default parameters, you will need to get the